-Cumulative upkeep is an upkeep-triggered ability.
-"Cumulative upkeep [cost]" means "At the beginning of your upkeep, put an age counter on this permanent.
-You may pay [cost] for each age counter on the permanent.
-If you don't, sacrifice it."
+Cumulative upkeep is a triggered ability.
+"Cumulative upkeep [cost]" means "At the beginning of your upkeep, put an age counter on this permanent, then sacrifice this permanent unless you pay [cost] for each age counter on it."
 Note that if a permanent has more than one instance of cumulative upkeep, each creates a separate triggered ability at the beginning of upkeep that counts all the age counters on the permanent from both abilities.
 See rule 502.13, "Cumulative Upkeep."